The website design process can be long-winded and complicated.

 In a typical website design project, we’ll usually be designing between ten and fifteen pages.

 Using a mixture of input from your brand identity, to the visual research, to user journey mapping, and homepage style, we’ll create a website design that’s completely unique to your business.

-From cracking the homepage design to having a visual representation of your key website pages usually takes us between five and ten days.
+From cracking the homepage design, to having a visual representation of your key website pages, it usually takes us between five and ten days.